 Israel raising obstacles to Palestinian health care: WHO

-Israel is posing increasing obstacles to Palestinians in the occupied West Bank and the blockaded Gaza Strip seeking medical care, the World Health Organisation (WHO) said in a report published Tuesday.
+Israel is posing increasing obstacles to Palestinians in the occupied West Bank and the blockaded Gaza Strip seeking medical care, the World Health Organization (WHO) said in a report published Tuesday.

 Titled “Right to Health,” the report found a slew of instances in the years 2019-2021 in which security restrictions delayed or prevented Palestinians in the two separate territories from receiving medical attention.